thoughtworks-jumpstart/guides/docs/javascript/node-modules.md

 How do you export a function but not export it inside an object?
 You can use the `module` object to do this.
 It contains information about the module and also a key called `exports`.

-The `exports` object you youre using previously points to exports key on the `module` object.
+The `exports` object you were using previously points to exports key on the `module` object.

 Exporting a function as `exports.add` is the same as exporting it as `module.exports.add`.